passcod/certainly/README.md

 ## Install

-There are two versions of certainly: one with RSA and `--inspect` support that requires OpenSSL, and the other without and no requirement on OpenSSL.
+There are two versions of certainly: one with RSA support that requires OpenSSL, and the other without and no requirement on OpenSSL.

 ### Binary download (Windows, Linux, macOS)